tuanhiep/bank/README.md

 ![Alt text](simulation/Capture11.PNG)

-At any moment during his session, the user can always choose to Log out from Kata Bank by click the Button Log out on top right of web page.
+At any moment during his session, the user can always choose to Log out of Kata Bank by clicking the Button Log out on top right of website.

 Tuan Hiep TRAN